-The Authority's Business Plan, for the period up to 2027, was finalised this year.
+The Authority's Business Plan, for the period up to 2027, was finalised last year.
 The programme will be aligned to the Authority's purposes and duty (Protect, Enjoy and Prosper) and use the same five core themes as the new Partnership Plan.

-Of the thirty-six Actions/Outcomes in the 2023/24 Authority Work Programme, twenty-nine were shown as "green" (fully complete) at year-end, six "amber" (substantially complete) and one as "red" (not complete).
-Of those shown as amber and red, all have been considered further in the 2024/25 Work Programme.
-Further details of the work undertaken by the Authority this year can be found in our 'Annual Review' which will be published in Summer 2024 and made available on our website.
+Of the twenty-nine Actions/Outcomes in the 2024/25 Authority Work Programme, twenty-four were shown as "green" (fully complete) at year-end, four "amber" (substantially complete) and one as "red" (not complete).
+Of those shown as amber and red, all have been considered further in the 2025/26 Work Programme.
+Further details of the work undertaken by the Authority this year can be found in our 'Annual Review' which will be published in Summer 2025 and made available on our website.